scenerystack/community/docs/reference/api/scenery/SpriteListenable.md

 # SpriteListenable

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/listeners/SpriteListenable.ts](https://github.com/phetsims/scenery/blob/main/js/listeners/SpriteListenable.ts) for the most up-to-date information.

 ## Overview

 A trait to be mixed into PressListeners for identifying which SpriteInstance of a given Sprites node was interacted